virat21/livereload-express/README.md

 # Live Reload Express 🚀

-add live reload to your expressjs project. this make your development less clicky and less `F5`
+add live reload to your expressjs project. this makes your development less clicky and less `F5` presses

 Usage
 ```